 ABOUT THE PROGRAM

-With the announcement of the Lead Pipe and Paint Action Plan, water utilities need targeted and credible resources to help craft the best lead reduction plan for their specific community, including strategies for corrosion control.
+With the announcements of upcoming Lead & Copper Rule Revisions, water utilities need targeted and credible resources to help craft the best lead reduction plan for their specific community, including strategies for corrosion control.
 This training guides participants through a decision process that experience has shown to be successful in developing corrosion control strategies.

 EL285 - Corrosion Control Theory and Treatment Options

 Course Length: 2 Hours | $180 Member/$225 Nonmember

 Course #1 is aimed at demystifying corrosion control and provides a guide to the basics of internal corrosion control.
 The Corrosion Control Theory and Treatment Options course covers topics such as: